A look inside Kanye West's 'Famous' exhibition

 - The exhibit features a life-like sculpture from the artist's 'Famous' music video which previously stirred controversy

-(CNN)This weekend, rapper-fashion-designer Kanye West has added one more hyphen to his introduction, taking on the role of visual artist and curator at Los Angeles gallery Blum & Poe.
+(CNN)This weekend, rapper-fashion-designer Kanye West has added one more hyphen to his introduction, taking on the role of visual artist at Los Angeles gallery Blum & Poe.

 For two nights only, West's extraordinarily lifelike, untitled sculpture of 12 naked celebrities -- which initially debuted in his controversial music video "Famous" -- lay across an enormous display that almost entirely occupied a gallery room.